Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Abstract

 \section{Abstract}

-We propose a concept for a cryogenic source of atomic tritium at sub-kelvin temperatures and energies suitable for magnetic trapping.
+We propose a concept for a cryogenic source of atomic tritium at sub-Kelvin temperatures and energies suitable for magnetic trapping.
 The source is based on the dissociation of solid molecular T$_2$ films below 1 K by electrons from a pulsed RF discharge, a technique recently demonstrated for atomic hydrogen, combined with buffer-gas cooling and magnetic confinement.
-We analyze the key processes limiting the source performance, adsorption, spin exchange and recombination, and show that atomic tritium fluxes exceeding $10^{15}$~s$^{-1}$ at kinetic energies of $\sim$ 100~mK can be achieved at the entrance of a magnetic trap.
+We analyze the key processes limiting the source performance, adsorption, spin exchange and recombination, and show that atomic tritium fluxes exceeding $10^{15}$~s$^{-1}$ at temperature of $\sim$ 200~mK can be achieved.
 Such a source would enable Doppler-free two-photon 1S–2S spectroscopy in atomic tritium for high-precision measurements of the triton charge radius, providing a crucial benchmark for bound-state QED and improving the comparison between electronic, muonic, and scattering determinations of nuclear sizes in light systems.
-Beyond spectroscopy, an atomic tritium source avoids molecular final-state broadening in $\beta$-decay and is therefore necessary for next-generation neutrino-mass measurements; combined with detector technologies such as sub-eV resolution quantum sensors or cyclotron radiation emission spectroscopy, it enables order-of-magnitude improvement compared to the current KATRIN sensitivity, reaching sensitivities below the inverted ordering regime.
-Additionally, the source can be used to generate a beam of low-field-seeking deuterium atoms for loading magnetic traps, an important benchmark before trapping tritium atoms and useful for precision spectroscopy.
+Beyond spectroscopy, using atomic tritium source avoids molecular final-state broadening in $\beta$- decay and is therefore necessary for next-generation neutrino-mass measurements; combined with detector technologies such as sub-eV resolution quantum sensors or cyclotron radiation emission spectroscopy, it enables an order-of-magnitude improvement compared to the current best experimental limit.
+Additionally, the source can be used to generate a beam of low-field-seeking deuterium atoms for loading magnetic traps, an important benchmark before trapping tritium atoms, which is useful for precision spectroscopy.